Modern Slavery and Human Trafficking Policy

 We check right to work documents for every employee, along with right of work checks in each of our global countries.
 We do not hold any of our employee’s identity documents or passports.

 We comply with, or enhance, all legislation in each country regarding sickness, holidays, time off for family e.g., maternity or paternity leave, working hours and minimum break times.
 We encourage staff to take their full holiday entitlements.
 Overtime (if applicable) is optional and is paid in line with local legislation.

 We do not charge potential employees for our services.
 Payments for work completed is always paid in accordance with the employment contract in conjunction with local legislation.

 To minimize risk, all contractors and employees undergo a thorough background screening process which verifies their identity and eligibility to work status.
 Momenta has seen growth as a business into new global territories and have extended our screening checks into these areas.

 Momenta employees working in our vetting teams receive stringent training on how to screen potential employees and contractors.
-Checks on contractors and employees include: Passport checks to confirm image and validity of passport, eligibility to work in the UK, proof of address in the UK and references.
+Checks on contractors and employees include: Passport checks to confirm image and validity of passport, eligibility to work in the relevant country, proof of address in the relevant country and references.

-As part of our global expansion, we established a new territory in India in 2019.
-We recognise this exposes us to increased risks and are reviewing our processes and procedures accordingly.
-The local India team have all received training in modern Slavery.
+As part of our global expansion, alongside the UK, we operate in Australia, Hong Kong, India, Germany and the USA.
+We recognise this expansion exposes us to increased risks and have reviewed our processes and procedures accordingly.
+All local Head office teams have received training in Modern Slavery.

 As a company we have signed up to receive updates and guidance from the Home Office Modern Slavery Unit and attend relevant legal briefings.